jllopis/getconf/README.md

    where `LoaderOptions` is a struct to provide some data to `GetConf`:
      * `ConfigStruct interface{}` will carry the defined config struct. **This is mandatory**
      * `SetName string` is the name for the _Options Set_ used in a remote config server
-     * `EnvPrefix string` sets the prefix prepended to the variable names in the environment (to preven collisions)
+     * `EnvPrefix string` sets the prefix prepended to the variable names in the environment (to prevent collisions)
      * `KeyDelim string` sets the delimiter string to allow for embedded configuration _structs_
 4. Now, the environment and flags are parsed for any of the config variables values
 6. Use the variables through the **Get** methods provided